KarimZidan007/Andriod-Automotive/Automotive_Standart_Notes/README.md

 - VLAN is used to improve network security and performance

 **Tag frame**
-- VLAN tag is added to the frame
+- VLAN tag (4bytes )is added to the frame
 - VLAN tag contains VLAN ID and other information
 - VLAN tag is used to identify the VLAN to which the frame belongs
 - VLAN tag is used to forward the frame to the correct VLAN